WHICH WAY DOES THE

 particular point in the circuit.
 The real charges are too complicated to

-deal with, and the added complexity gets us very little information as
+The added complexity gets us very little information

 Or to put it simply: we pretend that "electric currents" are always